alexdmoss/web-scraper/README.md

 ### Further Experiments

+- Try out Cloud Build to auto-deploy to it
-- give it a nicer hostname
+- Give it a nicer hostname
-- remove the unauthenticated, in case someone finds it and spams it!
+- Remove the unauthenticated, in case someone finds it and spams it!